uva-slpl/nlp2/projects.markdown

 * [Notebooks and Data](https://github.com/uva-slpl/nlp2/tree/gh-pages/resources/project_neuralibm/)
     * Notebook `Theory` contains the theoretical background and questions to be answered
     * Notebook `Neural IBM 1` contains a tensorflow implementation of neural IBM 1 and the complete training/test pipeline
+    * note that formulas do not render well on github, thus make sure to run `jupyter notebook` on your own computer when reading the theoretical background.